 A full refret will take around 6-10 hrs of total labor, but luthiers usually work with tens of instruments at a time which means your guitar can take up to a week.

-if you plan to DIY then you’ll probably need a bunch of tools including the fretwire, a fret puller, a fret tang nipper, a fretwire bender, fret levelling beam, a fret bevelling tool and more.
+if you plan to DIY then you’ll probably need a bunch of tools including the fretwire, a fret puller, a fret tang nipper, a fretwire bender, fret leveling beam, a fret bevelling tool, and more.